tanghao-xiaomi/docs/README.md

 - Please refer to the [Supported Architectures and Platforms](https://nuttx.apache.org/docs/latest/platforms/index.html) page for a complete list.
 - For adaptation cases regarding development boards, please refer to the [Case Documentation](./en/dev_board/Development_Board.md).

+## Version Strategy

+We manage releases based on the `trunk` branch, using Tags to track release history.
+This ensures traceability and stability for production environments.

+### Release Tags

+Release tags are immutable markers created on the `trunk` branch.
+Each tag represents an officially released version of openvela.

+- **Production Environment Recommendation**: To ensure maximum system stability and security, we **strongly recommend** using the latest release tags in production environments (Production Environment), rather than using branch code directly.

+### Released Versions

+Below are the currently released stable versions and their change logs:

+- **trunk-5.4**: Please refer to the [v5.4 Release Notes](./en/release_notes/v5.4.md) for detailed changes.

+- **trunk-5.2**: Please refer to the [v5.2 Release Notes](./en/release_notes/v5.2.md) for detailed changes.

+### Version Maintenance Strategy

+openvela follows a strict version maintenance lifecycle:

+- **Patch Updates**: For critical bugs or security vulnerabilities discovered in released versions, the team issues new patch release tags (Patch Release) to provide fixes.
+- **Naming Convention**: Patch versions increment based on the original version number, such as `trunk-5.2.1`.

+## Branch Strategy

+openvela adopts a dual-branch model to balance system innovation and stability.
+Please select the appropriate branch according to your development needs.

+### dev (Development Branch)

+- **Definition**: This is the cutting-edge development branch of openvela, aggregating the latest features and bug fixes.
+- **Status**: The code updates frequently and remains in a state of continuous integration and rapid iteration.
+It may contain features not yet fully verified, so potential instability exists.
+- **Target Audience**:

+    - Developers who wish to experience new features early.
+    - Contributors planning to submit code or participate in core function development.

+### trunk (Stable Trunk Branch)

+- **Definition**: This is the fully tested main branch, representing the current stable state of the system.
+- **Status**: Features from the `dev` branch are merged here only after they pass rigorous testing and verification.
+- **Target Audience**: Most users who require high system stability, and engineers developing standard applications.

 ## Quick start

 ### Device Development